basz/zf-oauth2-doctrine-mutatetablenames/README.md

 Copy `config/oauth2.doctrine-orm.mutatetablenames.global.php.dist` to your autoload directory and rename to `oauth2.doctrine-orm.mutatetablenames.global.php`

-Edit the aproppiate values to customize table names.
+Edit the appropriate values to customize table names.
 This module considers the usage of the configured doctrine event manager.

 Migration